Geological Engineering Courses

 Statistical methods for groundwater sampling and monitoring network design.
 Groundwater remediation and design; including strategies that remove contaminants for external treatment and strategies for in-situ contaminant treatment.
-Prerequisites: MATH 166, GEOE 417 and a statistics course (ECON 210, PSYC 241, MATH 321 or MATH 353) or consent of instructor.
+Prerequisite: MATH 165.
 S.

 GEOE 425.
 Design Hydrology for Wetlands.
 3 Credits.

 Principles of chemistry, geology, hydraulics, and hydrology applied to natural and constructed wetlands and other small catchments.
-Prerequisites: CHEM 121 and either CE 306/ME 306 or GEOE 417.
+Prerequisite: CHEM 121 and either CE 306/ME 306 or GEOE 417.
 S.